brandttru/Focus-Bear-Onboarding/1. Learn about Focus Bear and set your goals/git_understanding.md

 6. Continue and merge the two branches

 ### What caused the conflict?
-The conflict was caused by the two branches having differing code in test_conflict.md, as such git did not know which one I wanted in the repo.
+The conflict was caused by the two branches having differing text in test_conflict.md, as such git did not know which one I wanted in the repo.

 ### How did you resolve it?
 Using VS Code in built in conflict resolution I accepted the changes in main, merged the branches locally and then synced them to the cloud.